jeremymv2/chef-ha-migration/README.md

 By default `knife-ec-backup` will use a concurrency of 10.
 We've found in testing that a concurrency of 50 seems to be a sweet spot and yields significant improvement.
 Any higher than 50 and you will likely reach a point of diminishing returns.
 Also, it is important to keep in mind that concurrency can cause a spike in the load on your Chef Server.
 Thus, keep a close watch on your Chef Server stats while running a backup and terminate the backup if returning excessive HTTP 500s to chef client agents.

-**IMPORTANT NOTE:** To add additional concurrency threads, append `--concurrency 50` to the following command:
+**IMPORTANT:** To add additional concurrency threads, append `--concurrency 50` to the following command:

 ```bash
 cd ../..